 It should be noted that while two AudCom members are assigned to perform the initial review and to recommend acceptance of the Working Group’s P&P to AudCom, all AudCom members are expected to read over the reviews and the recommendation prior to the AudCom meeting.
 A final discussion will take place at the meeting and members of AudCom may bring up additional issues or items that require revision at that time.
 Only after AudCom’s review is complete can it report to the IEEE-SA Standards Board that they have found no issues with the Working Group P&P. AudCom only reports to the IEEE-SA Standards Board that the Working Group P&P is without issue; it is not approved by the IEEE-SA Standards Board.

 Policies and Procedures for:

-Working Group Name
+IEEE 1904 Access Networks Working Group

 Date of Approval: to be filled in by Sponsor or SCC

 Table of Contents